 10. Promote the process positively

 Moving involves change, and change can be frightening.
 People are usually concerned when a company declares a relocation, because they may not be sure of the intentions behind it.
 This can cause many emotions to stir, not all of them pleasant.
-To counter any negative perceptions, make sure you focus on communicating the best aspects of moving.
+Hence, to counter any negative perceptions, make sure you focus on communicating the best aspects of moving.
 The thought of new places, new opportunities and new potential can be inspirational.
 Emphasise the benefits of moving, such as bigger offices or better facilities.

 There may not be a perfect moving experience, but there are many ways of seeing to it that it’s a successful experience.